Social cost: Definitions

 Mathematically, social marginal cost is the sum of private marginal cost and the external costs.
 For example, when selling a glass of lemonade at a lemonade stand, the private costs involved in this transaction are the costs of the lemons and the sugar and the water that are ingredients to the lemonade, the opportunity cost of the labor to combine them into lemonade, as well as any transaction costs, such as walking to the stand.
 An example of marginal damages associated with social costs of driving includes wear and tear, congestion, and the decreased quality of life due to drunks driving or impatience, and many people displaced from their homes and localities due to construction work.
 Another social cost of driving includes the pollution driving costs to other people in the society.
 For both private costs and external costs, the agents involved are assumed to be optimizing.

 Alternatives

 The alternative to the above neoclassical definition is provided by the heterodox economics theory of social costs by K. William Kapp.
 Social costs are here defined as the socialized portion of the total costs of production, i.e., the costs which businesses shift to society in their attempts to increase their profits.

+In this sense Kapp's understanding of social costs is consistent with the "Social Costs of Carbon" calculations below because these costs arise primarily from carbon-based production (not exchange) and are shifted to society.
+Different from "social cost of carbon arguments" the cause of social costs is identified in existing capitalist accounting laws which allow producers to leave them unpaid.
+Due to its mode of economic calculation and accounting capitalism is essentially a system of cost shifting.
+Legalized cost shifting is one of the main sources of profits.